What is it?

 The development of the new version was made possible through the financial support of the European Commission.
 This funding also enabled INTERPOL to carry out training sessions in several member countries and to connect them to the database.
 Police forces in close to 40 countries are currently connected to the ICSE database and cooperating in the identification of child sexual exploitation victims and their abusers.

-At the end of 2013, the ICSE DB included data on more than 3,000 identified victims from more than 40 countries, as well as data related to numerous unidentified victims, whose cases are yet to be investigated.
+By December 2014, the ICSE DB included data on more than 5,600 identified victims from more than 40 countries, as well as data related to numerous unidentified victims, whose cases are yet to be investigated.

 INTERPOL has recently launched a project for the development of the next generation database, once again, under the financial support of the European Commission.
 The new database, to be launched in 2015, will include video analysis tools as well as cutting-edge technology aimed at increasing the identification of victims depicted in child sexual exploitation images and videos.